 While riding the stairlift, I felt that I was resting my knee joints and saving my hurting hands from the effort of using the banister.
 I felt safe.

 I tried the Starla, Siena and Sadler models.
 I felt comfortable in all of them: no bending down needed because of the automatic footrest and no stress on my hands because of the ergonomic seatbelt.
-However, since the suit was simulating an extreme case of overall body arthritis, I felt that Sadler was the most appropriate for my condition.
-Because it helps users to maintain a more upright posture, which helped minimize the effort of bending to sit and getting up.
+However, since the suit was simulating an extreme case of overall body arthritis, I felt that the Sadler was the most appropriate for my condition because it helps users to maintain a more upright posture, which helped minimize the effort of bending to sit and getting up.

-From my personal experience, Sadler was perfect because it was tailor-made for people with limited flexibility in their joints and especially in the hips and knees.
+From my personal experience, the Sadler was perfect because it was tailor-made for people with limited flexibility in their joints and especially in their hips and knees.

-So, from my personal experience, Sadler was perfect because it was tailor-made for people with limited flexibility in their joints and especially in the hips and knees.
-I felt it had the right angle, upholstery and overall design structure to provide me with the comfort I needed.
+Therefore, from my personal experience, the Sadler was perfect because it was tailor-made for people with limited flexibility in their joints and especially in their hips and knees.
+I felt it had the right angle, upholstery and overall design to provide me with the comfort I needed.
 Even better, it’s available in different heights, to suit both taller and shorter people.

-I was amazed with all the research Stannah has undertaken to improve its designs.
+I was amazed by all the research Stannah has done to improve its designs.
 The company has put in a lot of work with occupational therapists and doctors, so that our products can meet the highest standards for our customers.

 By the end of the day, I felt this was also an emotional journey.
 I now understand how coping with pain, limitation, frustration and dependency may affect our elders psychologically.

 For this reason, I felt very proud to be part of the Stannah family, where working to make life easier for those with restricted mobility is taken very seriously.
-Overall, I felt happy to work at a company that is sensitive to the struggles of those suffering from arthritis, by raising awareness about this disease and shaping our products in line with our customer’s needs.
+Overall, I felt happy to work at a company that is sensitive to the struggles of those suffering from arthritis, by raising awareness about this disease and shaping our products to meet our customers’ needs.